vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 - zh:Chinese configuration, the value of zh is taken from CultureInfo.TwoLetterISOLanguageName, if the field is empty, the default configuration is used
 - zh-CN：China, Simplified Chinese configuration, zh-CN takes value from CultureInfo.Name, if the field is empty, the configuration of zh is used

-Only the key column and the type column must exist.
-Others can be added or omitted according to the actual situation.
+Only the key column and the type column are necessary, others can be added or omitted according to the actual situation.

 **The localization query rules for values are queried based on the TwoLetterISOLanguageName and Name fields of the System.Globalization.CultureInfo class.
 Query by CultureInfo.Name first.
 If it does not exist, use CultureInfo.TwoLetterISOLanguageName to query, then the default value will be used.

-For example, if the current language is zh-CN, the configuration of zh-CN will be used first.
+For example, suppose the current language is zh-CN, the configuration of zh-CN will be used first.
 If the -CN column or zh-CN configuration is empty, the configuration of the zh column is used.
 If the zh column does not exist or the field is empty, the configuration of the default column is used.**

 ![](images/csv.png)

+**File encoding**

+If file contents Chinese, please make sure use UTF-8 encoding for CSV file. otherwise

+If the file contains Chinese, please make sure that the CSV file using the utf-8 encoding, otherwise when the file conversion may be garbled words.
+While use the WPS export Xls file to CSV file, please review whether coding format for utf-8 encoding (can use notepad or EditPlus viewer).

-**Support for type and array representation**
+**Supported type and array representation**

 The CSV configuration also supports all the basic data types supported by the XML configuration in the previous section.
 The only difference is that the CSV file uses a comma separator to support the array type, as shown in the following table.